Answers to Your Questions

 How does the doctor keep up-to-date on all of the current techniques and materials?

-Dr. Kitzmiller keeps tabs on recent research and developments in the dental industry by subscribing to the latest industry journals.
-Along with his team, he also regularly takes time for continuing education.
-As a team, and as individuals, we make it our responsibility to stay updated and be familiar with the latest techniques and materials.
+Both Drs.
+Kitzmiller keep tabs on recent research and developments in the dental industry by subscribing to the latest industry journals.
+Along with our team, they also regularly take time for continuing education.
+As a team as well as individuals, we make it our responsibility to stay updated and be familiar with the latest techniques and materials.

 Do you accept referrals?